tulilirockz/OS-Setup-Scripts/README.md

-# setup-scripts
+# OS Setup Scripts

-Some setup scripts for my linux systems!
+These are setup scripts for my operating systems and environments.

-That's it really
+This repository contains packages, configurations, whatever else I need to set up my stuff!

+## Quick setup

+Install just with `install-just-static.sh`, then you can run whatever you want with `std.justfile`'s recipes